 Investing is particularly beneficial for long-term objectives like college savings or retirement planning.
 By having a longer time frame, you can leverage the power of compounding and overcome setbacks or mistakes along the way.

 How to start investing: a beginner’s guide in Canada

 This guid is designed to help beginners like you understand the fundamentals of investing and take their fist steps towards maximizing their financial potential.
 Below, you'll find a step-by-step approach to getting started with investing.

 1. Choosing the right investing account

-- RRSP: Your registered retirement savings plan allows you to take a tax deduction now, reducing your overall taxable income.
-However, later, when you withdraw money during retirement, you have to pay taxes on the amount.
-For 2020, the RRSP deduction limit is 18%, to a maximum of $27,230.
+- RRSP: A Registered Retirement Savings Plan provides a tax deduction on contributions, reducing your overall taxable income.
+However, withdrawals during retirement are subject to taxation.
+In 2023, the maximum RRSP deduction limit is 18%, to a maximum of $30,780.

 2. Understand the difference between passive investing and active investing

 Do you want to be an active investor or a passive one?
 Deciding what works for you is also about understanding the type of investing you’d like to do.
 This section focuses on the two approaches to investing.